Code-Institute-Submissions/edwardgurney-ClassicHouseStore_OctResub/README.md

 - I want to be able to browse through the store easily, where I can just listen to music for when I'm not looking for anything in particular.
 - I want to be able to register on the site and be able to log in.
 - I want to see the prices of records so that I know how much I am spending.
--If I sign up as a first time user I Want to receive a confirmation e-mail so that I know everytning has completed properly.
+- If I sign up as a first time user I want to receive a confirmation e-mail so that I know everytning has completed properly.

 ### *Returning User Goals*
 - I want records to be easily finadable, so that I can listen to the music again, or find them if I am returning to the site to purchaase.